Fana Kočovska

-Fana Kočovska - Cvetković (Lavci village, Bitola, July 27, 1927 - Skopje, April 17, 2004) was a Macedonian communist, fighter and national hero.
+Fana Petra Kočovska-Cvetković (July 27, 1927 - April 17, 2004) was a Macedonian communist, fighter and national hero.
 She was the youngest named National Hero of Yugoslavia.

 At less than 14 years of age she became a youth activist.
 In 1942 she was a partisan in the Bitola detachment "Goce Delčev" and a youth leader in the troop "Stiv Naumov".
 She participated in the February raid.

 After WWII, she performed high social and public functions.
-She died on April 17, 2004 in Skopje.
+She died on April 17, 2004, in Skopje, in then Republic of Macedonia.

 Early life

-She was born on July 27, 1927 in Lavci, a village near Bitola, to a poor family.
+She was born on July 27, 1927, in Lavci, a village near Bitola, to a poor family.
 Her father emigrated to the United States of America for work when she was less than three years old.
 During Fana's childhood, she was said to have helped her mother work in crop fields to support the family, due to her father's salary not being substantial enough.